 During FY 2012/13 Lenovo began collecting and calculating product transportation emissions data via using DHL carbon data dashboard.
 Emission from air and ocean international transport were estimated based on the shipment data received from 4 key Lenovo’s carriers which represented majority of worldwide global logistics spend.
 We have plans for future work in this area as follows: (1) expand emissions data collection to additional key suppliers, (2) include domestic transport to the inventory, and (3) look more closely into upstream transportation and distribution emissions.

 In FY 2012/13 Lenovo has become a founding board member of the Green Freight Asia Network.
 This non-profit association’s goal is to promote and improve fuel efficient freight transport and decrease air pollution in Asia.
-It is expected to be officially launched during Q2 of FY 2013/14.
+Green Freight Asia was officially launched in October, 2013.
+Please visit www.greenfreightasia.org for further information.

 Recognition and Awards